 Bogin is responsible for developing historically-based shocks to several key market risk factors including interest rates, implied volatility, and option-adjusted spreads.
 These risk factor shocks will be incorporated into a proposed revision to the market risk based capital rule for the Federal Home Loan Banks.
 Alex has expertise in urban economics, applied econometrics, and financial modeling.
 Recent publications include “Generating Historically-Based Stress Scenarios Using Parsimonious Factorization" 2013; “No Base Left Behind: The Impact of Military Base Closures on Educational Expenditures and Outcomes" 2013; and “Winning Pays: High School Football Championships and Property Values" 2013.
 Alex joined FHFA in 2012 after graduating from Syracuse University with a Ph.D. in Economics.

-Chung supports testing and modeling new risk based capital requirements using Quantitative Risk Management (QRM), a third party vendor system designed for enterprise risk management.
+Chung is responsible for leading research on the housing affordability.
+Recently he published a research paper on a new home affordability estimate.
+At FHFA, he serves as an expert in data and modeling, credit and market risk assessment, risk-based capital framework and policy analysis including FHFA’s Neighborhood Stabilization Initiatives.
 Prior to FHFA, he worked at various organizations including Fannie Mae, Freddie Mac and Barclays, focusing on fixed income capital markets and market risk management.
 He received a business degree from the University of Virginia with concentration of finance, economics and marketing.

 Fuller is a responsible for managing research projects from data collection, validation and loading into QRM, 3rd party vendor behavioral model and term structure and other assumptions set-up and validation, resolution of IT/vendor issues, including debugging and RAM and disk space issues, and validation and analysis of vendor and proprietary FHFA model results.
 Debra also is responsible for documentation of aforementioned processes and writing of white papers and presentations.
 She has expertise in SAS, default/prepayment modeling, market risk, credit risk, and project management.
 Published work includes “Economic Impact Analysis of the Port of Tampa," USDA white papers, FHFA Risk-based Capital Rule and an FHFA Countercyclical working paper.
 She has earned a BA International Relations/Spanish (University of South Florida), MS Economics (University of Florida), and was a Ph.D.
 Candidate ABD (University of Miami).
 Several FHFA awards, including the Director's Award for work on principal forgiveness.